doitintl/terraform-provider-doit/README.md

 # DoiT Console Provider

-This is a initial Proof of Concept to create a Terraform provider for the  DOiT Console.
+This is a initial Proof of Concept to create a Terraform provider for DoiT Console.

 ## Requirements